 need to listen to something on 160 meters, it will be in that top 8 kHz

 or so that the "main" 160 meter band isn't covering.
-The
+Originally

-dedicated 630 meter receiver offers superior performance over the
+dedicated 630 meter receiver has been installed that offers superior

 "What's the difference between '75' and '80' meters - isn't that the same band?"